wooferzfg/wwrando/README.md

 ### Other Tweaks

-You can apply the widescreen patch from here: https://www.dropbox.com/s/5huyf6r3drynq1c/The%20Legend%20of%20Zelda%20The%20Wind%20Waker%20Widescreen.zip?dl=1
+You can apply the [Widescreen Patch](https://www.dropbox.com/s/5huyf6r3drynq1c/The%20Legend%20of%20Zelda%20The%20Wind%20Waker%20Widescreen.zip?dl=1)

-You can also apply the Female pronoun patch: http://slothsoft.tumblr.com/post/36097890951/the-legend-of-zelda-the-wind-waker-pronoun
+You can apply the [Female Pronoun Patch](http://slothsoft.tumblr.com/post/36097890951/the-legend-of-zelda-the-wind-waker-pronoun)

 Gecko codes you may want: